-Sudhir Pragjee qualified as a Chartered Accountant in 1974 and was a partner at the auditing firm of Mahomedy & Manjee until 1988 when he joined Videovision Entertainment Group as a partner and Director of Business Affairs.
+Sudhir Pragjee qualified as a Chartered Accountant in 1974.
+After qualifying, he joined the auditing firm of Mahomedy & Manjee where he was a partner until 1988 when he left to join the Videovision Entertainment Group as a partner and Director of Business Affairs.

-He is actively involved in all aspects of the business as well as key projects such as the development of Pearls of Umhlanga, Cape Town Film Studios and eThekwini Film City.
-Pragjee has also been the executive producer of over 80 feature films, the most notable being Sarafina!; Cry, The Beloved Country; the Oscar nominated Yesterday; Mr. Bones and Mandela: Long Walk To Freedom and the recent production, Shepherds and Butchers.
+Sudhir is actively involved in all aspects of the business as well as key projects such as the development of Pearls of Umhlanga, Cape Town Film Studios and eThekwini Film City.
+Pragjee has also been the executive producer of over 90 films, the most notable being Sarafina!; Cry, The Beloved Country; Mr. Bones 1 and 2; Shepherds and Butchers and the Oscar nominated films, Yesterday and Mandela: Long Walk To Freedom.

-His current and previous directorships include the Videovision Group of Companies, the Pearls of Umhlanga, Cape Town Film Studios, American Tower Corporation South Africa, Signature Cosmetics, Smile 90.4FM, eThekwini Film City, Kagiso Media, East Coast Radio (Chairman), OFM (Chairman), the Mail & Guardian, Universal Lace (Chairman) and NuField Squash Centre.
+Sudhir’s current directorships include the Videovision Group of Companies, the Pearls of Umhlanga, Cape Town Film Studios, Signature Cosmetics, Smile 90.4FM, eThekwini Film City.
+He was previously a director of American Tower Corporation South Africa, Kagiso Media, East Coast Radio (Chairman), OFM (Chairman), the Mail & Guardian, Universal Lace (Chairman) and NuField Squash Centre.

 Sudhir is actively involved in the Durban based cultural organisation, the Kendra of which he is a founding member.
 He continues to serve the Kendra on a number of committees.
 He was also part of the core team that conceptualised and successfully implemented the Retirement Home Project to completion.